spottmedia/molecule-cookie-cutter/README.md

     cp inventories_override/toffee-lamp.template.yml inventories_override/toffee-lamp.yml
     nano inventories_override/toffee-lamp.yml

-then consult the content of the file and make adjustments
+then consult the content of the `inventories_override/toffee-lamp.yml` and make adjustments

+#### Other notable parameters

+Target for `SHARED_FOLDER` from HOST is `/mnt/shared/` on LXD (specified in molecule/lxd-lamp/molecule.yml:24), so that binding is pretty sewn into the process of container creation, however you can always create symlinks to have that folder be additionally seen at other other location. ie.

+    lxc exec toffee-lamp -- ln -s /mnt/shared/ /var/www/My_Shared_Folder

+See `inventories/lxd-lamp/group_vars/lamp-servers.yaml` for a list of default values (and these could be overridden as mentioned in the **Configurable HOST variables** section above)